 Remember: If you have any questions about symptoms you are experiencing, contact a doctor right away.
 If you have already been diagnosed, try to follow up with a mesothelioma specialist.

 A specialist can confirm or refute your initial diagnosis with better accuracy.
 In addition, they can recommend treatments you may not have been aware of.

 Imaging tests are often the first step in a diagnosis since they are efficient at locating any abnormal cells.

 Imaging tests take pictures of the inside of a patient’s body.
 These tests can help doctors find tumors and see if the cancer has spread.

 There are different types of imaging tests, which include:

 - MRI scan (magnetic resonance imaging scan): This scan provides detailed images of the body’s soft tissue.
 An MRI can reveal the precise location and size of a tumor.
 This test helps doctors decide if surgery is an option because it can show how much damage the cancer has done.
-This test can take up to 1 hour.

 Blood Tests for Diagnosing Mesothelioma